settermjd/basic-ivr-php/README.md

 # Basic IVR system with PHP

-This app shows you how to build a basic interactive voice response (IVR) system with PHP and Twilio.
+This app shows you how to build a basic [interactive voice response (IVR) system][twilio-ivr-url] with PHP and Twilio.

 ## IVR overview